askarahodov/xyops/docs/configuration.md

 ## secret_key

-This string is a shared secret (default: `CHANGE_ME`) used to sign tokens (e.g., download links), authenticate multi-master messages, and encrypt/decrypt stored secrets — set this to a long random value in production.
+This string is a shared secret used to sign tokens (e.g., download links), authenticate multi-master messages, and encrypt/decrypt stored secrets — set this to a long random value in production.

 ## mail_settings